awsdocs/amazon-opensearch-service-developer-guide/doc_source/bp.md

 Avoid using T2 or `t3.small` instances for production domains because they can become unstable under sustained heavy load\. `t3.medium` instances are an option for small production workloads \(both as data nodes and as dedicated master nodes\)\.

-### Use the latest EBS gp3 volumes
+### Use the latest Amazon EBS gp3 volumes<a name="bp-cost-optimization-gp3"></a>

-Amazon OpenSearch Service data nodes require low latency and high throughput storage to provide fast indexing and query.
-By using gp3 EBS volumes, you get higher baseline performance (IOPS and throughput) at a 9.6% lower cost than with the previously-offered gp2 EBS volume type.
-You can provision additional IOPS and throughput independent of volume size using gp3.
-These volumes are also more stable than previous generation volumes as they do not use burst credits.
-The gp3 volume type also  doubles the per-data-node volume size limits of the gp2 volume type.
-With these larger volumes, you can reduce the cost of passive data by increasing the amount of storage per data node.
+OpenSearch data nodes require low latency and high throughput storage to provide fast indexing and query\.
+By using Amazon EBS gp3 volumes, you get higher baseline performance \(IOPS and throughput\) at a 9\.6% lower cost than with the previously\-offered Amazon EBS gp2 volume type\.
+You can provision additional IOPS and throughput independent of volume size using gp3\.
+These volumes are also more stable than previous generation volumes as they do not use burst credits\.
+The gp3 volume type also doubles the per\-data\-node volume size limits of the gp2 volume type\.
+With these larger volumes, you can reduce the cost of passive data by increasing the amount of storage per data node\.

 ### Use UltraWarm and cold storage for time\-series log data<a name="bp-cost-optimization-uw-cold"></a>